Sometimes mistakes are just meant to be. That is exactly how these festive Red Velvet Brownie Balls were born…

 Red Velvet Brownie Balls

-These delicious Red Velvet Brownie Balls can be made from scratch or with a red velvet brownie mix.
+These festive and delicious Red Velvet Brownie Balls can be made from scratch or with a red velvet brownie mix.
 They are the perfect festive addition to your holiday baking tray!

 - 1 cup salted butter